martins-jean/Real-time-data-processing-in-AWS/README.md

   <summary>
     Create a Kinesis Data Analytics for Apache Flink application to process the incoming data
   </summary>
-  1. On the Kinesis console, click Managed Apache Flink and then create a streaming application: <br> <br>
+  1. On the Kinesis console, click Managed Apache Flink and then create a streaming application: <br>

   - Name: AnomalyDetection. <br>
   - Access to application resources: Choose from IAM roles that Kinesis Data Analytics can assume. <br>